 “You’re a difficult person to put a finger on.”

 He stopped and glared at me.
 “Please have patience, Miss Black.
 I am genuinely curious, and perhaps even worried for you.”

 I stood facing him, my arms crossed in front of me.
 He looked far better with a glare than a grin.
-Instead of making him look unworthy of trust, the glare made him appear intense, emphasising his sharp features.
-The glare also meant that he had his mouth closed, that is, until he opened it to ask:
+Instead of making him look unworthy of trust, the glare gave his expression a sharper intensity that almost - almost - lent him some sort of appeal.
+The glare also meant that he had his mouth closed.
+At least for a little while.

 “Who are you?”